Autopsy results for 'Fast & Furious' star Walker may come Tuesday

 A representative for Universal was not immediately available to comment on the status of the film, which is to be released on July 11.

-The "Fast & Furious" franchise, which stars Vin Diesel, has grossed more than $2 billion at the global box office since its first film was released in 2001.
+The "Fast & Furious" franchise has grossed more than $2 billion at the global box office since its first film was released in 2001.

-Walker stars in the Hurricane Katrina survival drama "Hours," which will be released on Dec.
-13, and also the crime drama "Brick Mansions," which is in post-production and will be released next year.

-* Median Technologies and Inventiv Health announce strategic alliance to provide medical image analysis and management services for clinical trials
+(Additional reporting by Alex Dobuzinskis, Editing by Mary Milliken and Bill Trott)